Hands-on Activities for Continuous-Time Signals and Systems Courses

 This workshop offers engineering and science faculty an engaging opportunity to explore the following issues:

-- Why do students struggle so much with concepts in continuous-time signals and systems (CTSS) courses?
+Explore why students struggle so much with concepts particularly in continuous-time signals and systems (CTSS) courses, but also in other abstract conceptually difficult courses such as electromagnetics and control systems,

-- Identifying various approaches to make conceptually difficult material more accessible to students
+identify various approaches to make conceptually difficult material more accessible to students, and

 This workshop is intended for engineering and science faculty and prospective faculty (including graduate students) who are interested in improving learning in CTSS and other mathematically intensive courses such as control systems, biomedical signal processing, and electromagnetics.

-Interested parties should notify Mario Simoni (see contact information above) by May 5, 2014.
+Interested parties should notify Mario Simoni (see contact information below and above) by the end of May 2016.
 Please provide the following information:

 - Full name and contact information